therealpyppy/pasteScraper/README.md

 # pasteScraper
-a simple pastebin scraper to get the text and more info on a paste
+A simple Pastebin scraper to get the text and more info on pastes